-Jane was born in Stratford on Avon and travelled widely before coming to study and settle in Oxford.
-She graduated in 1988 with a degree in Fine Art and Art History, working in drawing, printmaking and paperworks, but never in paint.
-She taught herself to paint much later.
+I was born in Stratford-upon-Avon and travelled widely before coming to study Art and Art History in Oxford, later settling in Oxfordshire.
+At college I worked in drawing and dry media, printmaking and paperworks, but never in paint.
+I taught myself to paint much later.

-She is fascinated with the natural world, history and science.
-Good drawing and colour are the cornerstones of her work.
-She especially admires van Gogh, Gauguin, Hockney, Matisse, and 17th century Dutch and Flemish artists.
+My ‘natural’ medium is watercolour, but I also use acrylics, acrylic inks, and printmaking using the drypoint technique.
+Recently I have been drawing and painting maps.
+Accurate drawing and vibrant colour are the cornerstones of my work.
+I especially admire van Gogh, Gauguin, Hockney, Matisse, and 17th century Dutch and Flemish artists.

 I am endlessly fascinated by the natural world, science and history.
 I am an obsessive traveller, and what I encounter when I’m out and about in the world frequently inspires my art.
 But there is plenty of inspiration at home in England and rural west Oxfordshire especially.

 As well as being an artist, I work in marketing and communications.
 During my varied career I have worked for charities, in education, and in the private sector.
 Memorable jobs include: horseback cattle-musterer, petrol pump attendant, and life drawing teacher.
 I am married to wildlife photographer Moth Clark.
 I have a grown-up daughter and son, a step-son, and two awesome cats, Skipper and Officer Dibble.

 “Jane has, over the years, produced a body of the most life affirming, colourful and magical contemporary art around.
 Scenes and depictions of subjects, mostly drawn from the natural world, occupy a beguiling hinterland between realism and the magical and as such, bestride detailed observation and whimsical imagination with delightful results.

 There’s humour present, especially in Jane’s detailed but almost otherworldly maps of places that offer an unfamiliar view of the familiar.”